gardener/gardener/docs/proposals/33-machine-image-capabilities.md

 Introduce a top level capabilities array in the CloudProfile `spec.capabilities`.

-Capabilities are very specific to the provider and the selected catalog offered by gardener in the cloud profile.
+Capabilities are very specific to the provider and the selected catalog offered by Gardener in the cloud profile.
 To minimize complexity and data size in the cloud profile, the capabilities are defined as a key-value array.
 The key is the capability name and the value is an array of possible values.

 ```go
 type Spec struct {